datasciencecampus/pygrams/docs/tech-report.md

 This can be visualised, for example with the term 'display device', as:
 ![img](img/porter_2018.png)

-This method works well for terms rapidly emerging in the last three periods as it is expected looking at the equations.
+This method works well for terms rapidly emerging in the last three periods as is expected looking at the equations.
 However we found that it penalises terms that do not follow the desirable pattern, such as fast emergence at the last three periods.
-It also takes into consideration the global trend, which sometimes may not be desirable
+It also takes into consideration the global trend, which sometimes may not be desirable.

 #### Quadratic and Sigmoid fitting
 We decided to investigate alternative methods that would be more generic in the sense that emergence could be scored uniformly in the given time series and normalisation by the global trend would be optional.
 Our immediate next thought was to fit quadratic or sigmoid curves to retrieve different emerging patterns in our corpus.
 Quadratic curves would pick trend patterns similar to Porter's method and sigmoid curves would highlight emerged terminology that became stationary.
 The escore would be the slope of the resulting timeseries.